-In determining compensation for our Named Executive Officers, other than our Chief Executive Officer, the Committee solicits input from the Chief Executive Officer regarding the duties and responsibilities of the other Named Executive Officers and the results of his evaluations of their performance.
+In determining compensation for our Named Executive Officers, other than our Chief Executive Officer, the Committee solicits input from the Chief Executive Officer regarding the duties and responsibilities of our Named Executive Officers and the results of his evaluations of their performance.
 The Chief Executive Officer, with guidance from the Company's Human Resources Department, discusses with the Committee the Chief Executive Officer's recommendations for the compensation of his direct reports and the rationale for those recommendations.
-The Committee's independent consultant, Cook, provides guidance to the Committee when determining the compensation of the Chief Executive Officer and the other Named Executive Officers.
-The Committee independently makes all compensation decisions.
+The Committee's independent compensation consultant provides guidance to the Committee when determining the compensation of the Chief Executive Officers.
+The Committee independently makes all compensation decisions with respect to our executive officers.
+The Committee also considers the appropriate levels of compensation necessary to attract and retain exceptional talent.